-groundwater.93 It is important to understand that nonpoint source control implementation programs developed pursuant to the Nonpoint Source Policy are designed to meet water quality requirements that are focused primarily on controlling current and proposed nonpoint source discharges of waste so that they do not cause or contribute to exceedances of water quality objectives, not on remediating existing pollution caused by historic discharges.94 However, Key Element 3 does require that the nonpoint source control implementation programs include time schedules for achieving those water quality requirements.
+CCKA Petitioners assert that Key Element 3 is not satisfied because the General WDRs do not include timelines for achieving nitrate water quality objectives in groundwater.
+97 It is important to understand that nonpoint source control implementation programs developed pursuant to the Nonpoint Source Policy are designed to meet water quality requirements that are focused primarily on controlling current and proposed nonpoint source discharges of waste so that they do not cause or contribute to exceedances of water quality objectives in receiving waters, not on remediating existing pollution caused by historic discharges.
+98 However, Key Element 3 does require that the nonpoint source control implementation programs include time schedules for achieving those water quality requirements.
 The commentary following Key Element 3 explains that:

-The time schedule may not be longer than that which is reasonably necessary to achieve an NPS implementation program's water quality objectives If the [regional water board] later determines that additional time is necessary to complete the program, it may make further amendments to the time schedule or issue an enforcement order that contains a compliance schedule.95
+The time schedule may not be longer than that which is reasonably necessary to achieve an NPS implementation program's water quality objectives ....
+If the [regional water board] later determines that additional time is necessary to complete the program, it may make further amendments to the time schedule or issue an enforcement order that contains a compliance schedule.

-For individual dischargers, the General WDRs establish final time schedules for the three nitrogen discharge compliance pathways discussed in Section A.2, above.
+For individual dischargers, the General WDRs establish final time schedules for the three nitrogen discharge compliance pathways discussed in Section II.A.2, above.
 For participating dischargers, the General WDRs establish 2028 deadlines for the nitrogen discharge compliance pathways, but it does not appear that these dates are intended to be the final time schedules.
-As discussed in Section A, we are concerned that the General WDRs' inconsistencies with the precedential A/R and A-R direction in Order WQ 2018-0002 will understate the potential for nitrogen to reach groundwater.
-Because we are remanding the General WDRs to address those inconsistencies, we necessarily must also remand the time schedules based on those inconsistencies.
+As discussed in

-93 A-2751(b) Petition, p.
+&lt;sup>97 A-2751(b) Petition, p.
 14.

-94 See, e.g., Order WQ 2018-0002, p.
+&lt;sup>98 See, e.g., State Water Board Order WQ 2018-0002, p.
 16; Environmental Law Foundation v.
-State Water Resources Control Bd., supra, 89 Cal.App.5th 451, 465 (the ultimate purpose of the waste discharge requirements is that "[w]astes discharged from Member operations shall not cause or contribute to an exceedance of applicable water quality objectives in surface water [or underlying groundwater], unreasonably affect applicable beneficial uses, or cause or contribute to a condition of pollution or nuisance").
+State Water Resources Control Bd., supra, 89 Cal.App.5th at p.
+465 (the ultimate purpose of the waste discharge requirements is that "[w]astes discharged from Member operations shall not cause or contribute to an exceedance of applicable water quality objectives in surface water [or underlying groundwater], unreasonably affect applicable beneficial uses, or cause or contribute to a condition of pollution or nuisance").

-95 Nonpoint Source Policy, p.
+&lt;sup>99 Nonpoint Source Policy, p.
 13.

-96 General WDRs, Table C.1-3, p.
+&lt;sup>100 General WDRs, Table C.1-3, p.
 52.

-97 Id., Table C.2-2, p.
+&lt;sup>101 Id., Table C.2-2, p.
 54. The Central Coast Water Board indicates that the final time schedule for participating dischargers will be included in the third party's Groundwater Protection Area workplan described on page 34 of the General WDRs.
-(Central Coast Water Board Response to Petitions, p.
-66.)
-While the workplan is required to include final targets, it is not clear that it is also required to include final time schedules.
-On remand, the Central Coast Water Board should clearly indicate either the final time schedules or the process for approving final time schedules.
+(Central Coast